This creamy jalapeno corn recipe is mildly hot and bursts with peppery flavors- all at the same time.

 The ingredients of creamy Jalapeno corn

-Speaking about the ingredients, it's just a handful of ingredients.
+Speaking about the ingredients, it's just a handful.
 Plus, they are pantry-friendly.
 And some of you might have already in your refrigerator.

 Butter.
 Butter adds a wholesome, rich flavor.
 However, you may substitute with olive oil or ghee(clarified butter).

 Corn.
-I have used canned corn-very convenient to whip up at the last minute for the party or the potluck.
+I have used canned corn, which is very convenient to whip up at the last minute for the party or the potluck.
 Alternatively, you may also use frozen corn kernels or fresh corn kernels(that are removed from the cob).

 Jalapeno.
 Jalapeno provides an abandoned flavor and a kick.
-I wanted to keep this dish more mildly.
+I wanted to keep this dish milder.
 Hence, I deseeded and removed the white membrane(that holds most of the heat) before using it in this creamy jalapeno corn recipe.